KK-MS/fwin/code/migrate.md

 ### Conclusion.

-I also dont have permission for now, thus dont enable null-safety
+I also dont have permission for now, thus cannot build windows apk.

 Revert:
 environment: